Formulas | Formula library

 Rounding half up

-A formula field to replicate absence accrual rule rounding mode Half Up for numbers, which rounds to nearest 0.5.
-The example uses the Year End Balance field in the Accrual Balance object, but the formula can be used for any other number fields you need to reflect rounding on, by changing the field API name.
+A formula field to replicate absence accrual rule rounding mode Half Up for numbers, which rounds to the nearest 0.5.
+The example uses the Year End Balance field in the Accrual Balance object.
+However, you can use the formula for any other number fields you need to reflect rounding on.
+Just change the field API name.

-For example, this formula can be used for Annual Allowance Pro Rata.
-In particular it can be used to display rounded Vacation balances in WX in the Team/Vacation and Absence/Vacation Balances report.
+For example, you can use this formula for Annual Allowance Pro Rata.
+In particular you can use it to display rounded Vacation balances in WX in the Team/Vacation and Absence/Vacation Balances report.

 Copy